mourice-oduor/Python-Hangman-Game/README.md

 # Python-Hangman-Game
 This is a Python script of the classic Hangman game.

-Module used here includes; pygame
+ Module used here includes; pygame and tkinter.

  In this game, the word to guess is represented by a row of dashes.
  If the player guess a letter which exists in the word, the script writes it in all its correct positions.